Transport License Application Process

 A contingency plan for spills of the waste transported under the licence must be included with each application.

 The contingency plan will outline potential risks to the environment by the waste to be transported; emergency procedures that will be used to mitigate those risks; responsibilities, available equipment, and emergency contacts and phone numbers.
-The plan should be prepared according to the guidelines and outline shown below:
+The plan should be prepared according to the guidelines and outline showed below: